-- Composition: New College shall be governed by a Board of Directors consisting of 12 members.
-Members of the Board shall be appointed as follows: seven nonlegislative members to be appointed by the Governor, subject to the approval of the General Assembly; three members to be appointed by the Speaker of the House of Delegates; and two members to be appointed by the Senate Committee on Rules.
-Of the 12 members, no more than two may be nonresidents of the Commonwealth. - Term: Legislative members shall serve terms coincident with their terms of office.
+New College shall be governed by a 12-member board of directors (the board) that shall consist of five legislative members and seven nonlegislative citizen members.
+Members shall be appointed as follows: three members of the House of Delegates, to be appointed by the Speaker of the House of Delegates in accordance with the rules of proportional representation contained in the Rules of the House of Delegates; two members of the Senate, to be appointed by the Senate Committee on Rules; and seven nonlegislative citizen members to be appointed by the Governor, subject to confirmation by the General Assembly.
+At least 10 members shall be residents of the Commonwealth.

+residents of the Commonwealt

+Term: Legislative members shall serve terms coincident with their terms of office.
 After the initial staggering of terms, all nonlegislative citizen appointments shall be for terms of four years.
 No nonlegislative member of the Board shall be eligible to serve more than two successive four-year terms.